lou-alfaro/csc431-sp18-t8/README.md

   ```
   9) In terminal cd into gcp-code folder in our repository.

-  10) In browser, go to: http://console.cloud.google.com
+  10) In the browser, go to: http://console.cloud.google.com